 Havant Symphony Orchestra rehearsal at Oaklands School

 Havant Symphony Orchestra was created by Peter Craddock in 1962 as a Further Education class to offer local amateur musicians an opportunity to study, rehearse and perform a wide range of orchestral music.
 It later became independent of Further Education, but retains the same aims and remains an amateur organisation in that playing members do not receive any payment (and normally pay a membership subscription).
 Some players are involved in the music profession, for example as local music teachers, and others are gifted amateur players.
 Peter directed HSO for 50 years, retiring at the end of 2012.
 The current conductor and musical director of HSO is Jonathan Butcher.
-The leader is Cathy Mathews, a professional violinist with a wealth of experience in orchestral playing, especially with the Bournemouth Orchestras.
+The current leader is Martin Palmer, a professional violinist with a wealth of experience in orchestral playing.

 Havant Chamber Orchestra was formed, also by Peter Craddock, in 1965 by the amalgamation of several chamber music ensembles.
 HCO has continued to fulfil a complementary role to HSO ever since.
 Like the HSO it is made up of a mix of professional and gifted amateur players.
 Membership is by invitation.
 Peter directed HCO until 2012, and had hoped to continue a little longer, but unfortunately had to step down due to increasing mobility problems.
 The current conductor and musical director of HCO is Robin Browning.
 The leader of HCO for 23 years up to 2020 was Brian Howells, who had played for many years with the Bournemouth Sinfonietta, but Brian was very sadly an early victim of the Covid-19 pandemic.
 HCO is currently inviting guest leaders and hopes to appoint a new leader soon.

 Players and audience are mainly drawn from a 30-mile radius.
-Additional concerts are held in smaller venues including a regular concert on Hayling Island.
+Additional concerts are held in smaller venues including a regular HSO concert on Hayling Island.